ralfze/ws2324-web-app/README.md

-# TODO List API Documentation
+# DICE List API Documentation

 # dice-web-server
 A dice web server in Springboot with react frontend.